gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 8 gmx_mpi mdrun -ntomp 3 -gputasks 0000

-Using a same/similar hardware as above, starts :ref:`mdrun_mpi` on a machine with two nodes, using eight total ranks, each rank with three OpenMP threads, and all four ranks on a node sharing GPU with ID 0.
+Using a same/similar hardware as above, starts :ref:`gmx mdrun` on a machine with two nodes, using eight total ranks, each rank with three OpenMP threads, and all four ranks on a node sharing GPU with ID 0.
 This may or may not be faster than the previous setup